Upgrading Galera Manager (gmd)

 Galera Manager Menu with Version and Release Number (Figure 1)

 In this example screenshot, you can see in the subdued text at the bottom that this installation of Galera Manager is the beta version 1.0.
 The gmd is version 1.0.0, and the graphical user interface is version 0.1.0.
-You don’t need to keep track of those numbers, but when you read about a new Galera Manager feature offered in these documentation pages, but that you don’t have in your installation, you can check your versions to see if maybe you need to upgrade Galera Manager.
+You do not need to keep track of those numbers, but when you read about a new Galera Manager feature offered in these documentation pages, but that you do not have in your installation, you can check your versions to see if maybe you need to upgrade Galera Manager.

 Updating Galera Manager

 You wouldn’t run the Galera Manager Installer again to upgrade—reinstalling is not permitted by the Installer.
-Instead, you would use whatever package management utility (i.e., apt-get or yum) is used in Galera Manager host operating system.
+Instead, you would use whatever package management utility (that is, apt-get or yum) is used in Galera Manager host operating system.

 When running updates of your server, Galera Manager software will be included.
 However, if you want to upgrade specifically the Galera Manager software, you can do so like this on a server using the yum package management utility: